Ricette di Sicilia

 - 2

-Meanwhile, prepare the ragù: gently fry the garlic in extra virgin olive oil, then add the meat pieces and brown well.
+Meanwhile, prepare the ragù: gently fry the garlic in extra virgin olive oil, then add the meat pieces and brown them well.

 - 3